subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 - How can we sample from these networks, since Gibbs sampling clearly cannot be used here.
 - How do we train these networks?
 Do Contrastive Divergence (CD) type algorithms still work?

-The first question is answered in the next subsection in which we introduce a powerful MCMC type sampling algorithm called Langevin sampling.
+The first question is answered in the next section in which we introduce a powerful MCMC type sampling algorithm called Langevin sampling.
 The answer to the training question is more involved and occupies the following sections.
+The problem that we need to solve is that of choosing the parameters $W$ such that the probability distribution $p_W(x_1,x_2,...,x_N)$ given by the model is close to the training data distribution $p(x_1,x_2,...,x_N)$.
 Not only do we have to come up with training schema that applies to more complex energy landscapes, but the new algorithm also has to avoid the issues that plagued the older Boltzmann Machine system, namely that they and related systems could not be scaled beyond a few thousand nodes since the computational cost of sampling became excessive.
-This problem has to do with the difficulty in sampling from a multi-model landscapes, as illustrated in figure 2.
+This problem has to do with the difficulty in sampling from a multi-model landscapes, as illustrated in figure 1.

-The problem that we need to solve is that of choosing the parameters $W$ such that the probability distribution $p_W(x_1,x_2,...,x_N)$ is close to the training daTa distribution $p(x_1,x_2,...,x_N)$.
-But before we get into that, lets talk about how we can sample from these models.

 ### Using EBMs to Generate Images